helske/KFAS/README.md

 If you use KFAS in your paper, please cite it properly, see `citation("KFAS")` in R, or above link to the paper.

+See also [bssm package](https://cran.r-project.org/package=bssm) if your are more interested in Bayesian inference on state space models.

 Main features
 --------------------------------------------------------------------------